Watch Oscar-winning movies like Everything Everywhere All At Once, and more online

 Michelle Yeoh bagged the award for Best Actress, putting an end to the neck-and-neck race between her and Cate Blanchett.
 Brendan Fraser won the Best Actor award for his role in The Whale.
 German war film All Quiet on the Western Front bagged four awards at the ceremony.
 SS Rajamouli’s RRR and Guneet Monga’s The Elephant Whisperers also bagged awards in their respective categories of nomination.
 The Oscar-winning movies also included titles like The Boy, the Mole, the Fox, and the Horse (Animated Short Film), An Irish Goodbye (Live Action Short Film), Black Panther: Wakanda Forever (Costume Design) and more.

 These Oscar-winning movies truly deserve the triumph, and this gives movie lovers another good reason to watch these films.
 Most of these movies can be streamed online on platforms like Netflix, Amazon Prime Video and more.
-Check out the list of films that you can watch in India.
+Check out the list of films that you can watch.

-Oscar-winning movies to stream online: All Quiet on the Western Front, The Elephant Whisperers, RRR and more
+Oscar-winning movies to stream online: All Quiet on the Western Front, The Elephant Whisperers, and more

-If you wish to watch Oscar-winning movies like Everything Everywhere All At Once, Avatar: The Way Of Water, and The Whale, then you will have to rush to the nearest theatres to experience the magic of these films.
-Selective shows of these movies are being screened every day at different theatres across India.
+If you wish to watch Oscar-winning movies like Everything Everywhere All At Once, Avatar: The Way Of Water, and The Whale, then you will have to rush to the theatres to experience the magic of these films.
 Here’s how you can watch the other films.

 Oscar-winning movies available on Netflix